 The plugin you choose is largely up to you.
-There are a number on the Wordpress marketplace, but we’ll mention FG Drupal to WordPress for the sake of this article.
+There is a number on the WordPress marketplace, but we’ll mention FG Drupal to WordPress for the sake of this article.

 It fits our preferred plugin instructions, but so do many other plugins.
 The choice is yours.

 To initiate the transfer process, you’ll need to find the following information about your current Drupal website: